Azure-Samples/customer-car-reviews/README.md

 ![Resource Group View in the Azure Portal](/img/resourcegroup.png)

 > Note: This ARM template is pretty powerful - it will have created and configured all the right Application Settings for the three Function Apps, and configured Logic Apps as much as possible.
-There are two more steps for this sample to work which we'll cover next.
+But there are some more steps before we have the sample configured end to end.

 > Note: There's a limit of one free Cognitive Service type per subscription.
 If you have Compute Vision or Content Moderator already you can change the template to use that one, or change the tier to paid.

 ## Authorize Office 365 & Event Grid Connections

-The Office 365 API Connection is used to send the notification email for a declined review, and the Event Grid connections is used by Logic Apps to subscribe to the Event Grid topic.
-They need consent before being used, so log in to the Azure Portal and find your newly created resource group, then:
+The Logic Apps Office 365 API Connection is used to send the notification email for a declined review, and the Event Grid connections is used by Logic Apps to subscribe to the Event Grid topic.
+They need consent in the Azure Portal before being used, so log in to the Azure Portal, find your newly created resource group, then:

 - Find the Office 365 API Connection (it'll end in `office365connection`) and open it, then click on `This connection is not authenticated` and then click on `Authorize` then sign in to your Office 365 account:
 ![Office 365 Connection](/img/office365connection.png)